Doptla/xv6-labs-2020/README.md

 ### lab2 : syscall

-- sleep (moderate/hard) : Combine this with the user program trace to figure out what exactly to implement.
+- trace (moderate/hard) : Combine this with the user program trace to figure out what exactly to implement.
 If you haven't worked with make or vim before, this will take a long time.
 - sysinfo(moderate) : Read Sections 3.2~3.6,If you are unfamiliar with the organization of memory, the process count combined with the source code and the manual will suffice